Kamal-Eltatawy/Hello-Social-Media-System/README.md

 User Login: Registered users can log in to access the social media platform.

 User Profiles: Users can create profiles with basic information.
+Profile Edit: Users can Edit profiles with Their information.
 Post Creation: Users can create text-based posts, share their thoughts, and upload images.

 Feed: The application provides a news feed where users can view posts from other users.